Zeinab-E/ME8135-State-Estimation-for-Robotics-and-Computer-Vision/README.md

 <img src="https://user-images.githubusercontent.com/82809946/124398419-e1b48080-dd2a-11eb-9b85-bd55201bdd0a.gif" width="400" height="400" />

 In the assignment 3, Kimera-Semantics is installed and run on the demo rosbag.
+Kimera-Semantics builds a 3D mesh from the VIO pose estimates, and uses a combination of dense stereo and bundled raycasting.